Uncategorized

 1. Price Comparison

-Authorized monitors may cost more, but they include a valid warranty, sealed packaging, and brand support.
-If a monitor is priced much lower than usual, it could be refurbished, used, or imported without approval.
-These often lack warranty and may have hidden issues.
+Authorized monitors may have a slightly higher cost, but they include sealed packaging, official warranty, and proper brand support.
+If you see a monitor priced much lower than the usual computer monitor price in Nepal, it may be refurbished, used, or imported through unofficial channels.
+These cheaper options often lack warranty and can have internal or display-related issues.
+Always compare prices across trusted stores before deciding.

 2. Packaging